krispypuppet/upandrun/README.md

 A very simple vagrant environment for getting up and running with Puppet Enterprise.

 This repo provides you with a complete, yet simple environment that consists of a master (CentOS7), as well as a Linux (CentOS7) and Windows VM.

+Shout out to Grace Andrews for putting this together!
+I have updated this fork to use Puppet Enterprise 2017.3.4.

 ## Pre-Steps ##